Gilles Dumas: Coaching career

 Dumas starting coaching the France national rugby league team in 1998.
 He coached the French in their campaign for the 2000 World Cup.
 Dumas was national coach for the 2001 French rugby league tour of New Zealand and Papua New Guinea.
 During the 2002 New Zealand rugby league tour of Great Britain and France he coached the France national team as they hosted the Kiwis.
 During the 2003 Kangaroo tour of Great Britain and France Dumas coached the France national team as they hosted the Australians.

+In May 2008, Dumas was appointed head coach of Toulouse Olympique ahead of the 2009 season, the club's first participating in the RFL Championship.
+From June 2013, he worked alongside assistant coaches Sylvain Houlès and Adam Innes, before departing the club in December 2013.